braniii/Ameixa/README.md

 #### What happens?

 * [ ] The activityname line is in [appfilter](https://gitlab.com/xphnx/ameixa/blob/master/app/src/main/res/xml/appfilter.xml)
-* [ ] The activityname has changed or is not in [appfilter](https://gitlab.com/xphnx/ameixa/blob/master/app/src/main/res/xml/appfilter.xml) --> Use [Turtl](https://f-droid.org/packages/org.xphnx.iconsubmit/) to find out the Activityname line to be include in appfilter.xml
+* [ ] The activityname has changed or is not in [appfilter](https://gitlab.com/xphnx/ameixa/blob/master/app/src/main/res/xml/appfilter.xml) --> Use [Turtl](https://f-droid.org/packages/org.xphnx.iconsubmit/) to find out the Activityname line to be included in appfilter.xml

 </br>
-* [ ] The icon is in [icons folder](https://gitlab.com/xphnx/ameixa/tree/master/icons)
+* [ ] The icon is in the [icons folder](https://gitlab.com/xphnx/ameixa/tree/master/icons)
-* [ ] The icon is in [todo/wip folder](https://gitlab.com/xphnx/ameixa/tree/master/todo/wip)
+* [ ] The icon is in the [todo/wip folder](https://gitlab.com/xphnx/ameixa/tree/master/todo/wip)
-* [ ] There is not the proper icon in todo/wip or icons --> Grab a [template](https://gitlab.com/xphnx/ameixa/tree/master/templates) and draw a new icon.
+* [ ] There is no proper icon in todo/wip or icons --> Grab a [template](https://gitlab.com/xphnx/ameixa/tree/master/templates) and draw a new icon.
 (More [info](https://gitlab.com/xphnx/twelf_cm12_theme/wikis/home))

 </br>
-* [ ] The icon file name and the drawable string into activityname line doesn't match --> Fix activityname
+* [ ] The icon file name and the drawable string in the activityname line doesn't match --> Fix activityname

 #### What to do?
 (You have 4 options:)